DarrenOfficial/DarrenOfficial/README.md

 - 📫 How to reach me: [me [at] darrennathanael [dot] com](mailto:me@darrennathanael.com) alt [darren [at] dpaste [dot] org](mailto:darren@dpaste.org)
 - ⛄️ Pronouns: He/Him
 - 🍪 Fun fact: Headers are a way to send hidden message.
-- 🍻 I am an adult yet a child at the same time. depending on the time.

 # Contact Me: